 Shipping Alcohol USPS

-Trying to ship alcohol via USPS is an entirely different beast than using UPS or FedEx.
+Trying to ship alcohol via USPS is entirely different than using UPS or FedEx.

 Can I Ship Alcoholic Beverages Via USPS?

 No way.
-There is no way for someone to mail alcohol by USPS.
+Someone else can mail alcohol by USPS.
 It's against the law.
-It makes no difference if you have a liquor license or whether you are a fully established liquor wholesaler.
+It makes no difference if you have a liquor license or are a fully established liquor wholesaler.
 There is no way to mail alcohol by USPS.

 USPS Penalty For Shipping Alcohol

-When you try to get around USPS regulations, you're breaking US law.
+You're breaking US law when you try to get around USPS regulations.
 That is the main distinction between penalties for USPS and UPS/FedEx.
 The United States Postal Service is not a certified alcohol shipper.

 If you try to send alcohol by USPS and are found, you could face serious legal consequences.
 The USPS is so anti-alcohol that they will even remove non-alcoholic commodities shipped in boxes or containers with liquor branding.

-If this all seems like too much work (and we don't blame you), contact us at Simpl Fulfillment today!
-Our team will be happy to help pick up orders from distributors and package them according to federal regulations so there's no risk involved on behalf.
-See our our process works here.
+If this seems too much work (and we don't blame you), contact us at simpl fulfillment today!
+Our team will be happy to help pick up orders from distributors and package them according to federal regulations, so there's no risk involved on our behalf.
+See our process works here.